-Funeral service was held on Saturday April 18, at 2 p.m. at the United Methodist Church in Winner.
-Burial followed in the Winner City Cemetery.
+Jim Calhoon, age 77, of Winner, passed away on January 6, 2016 at the Winner Regional Healthcare Facility.
+Funeral services were held at 2 p.m.
+Saturday, January 9, 2016 at the United Methodist Church in Winner.
+Burial followed at the Winner City Cemetery.

 James Raymond Calhoon, (aka, Jim R., Jimmy & Callie, his friends just called him Coach) was born on February 26, 1938 to Leon Raymond Calhoon & Wilma Amanda (Frantz) Calhoon in Winner, SD.
 He was the eldest of 3 boys.
 Jim lived on the family ranch northwest of Ideal.
 Jim attended grades 1-8 at Star Valley School.
 Finishing at the top of his class each year (he was the only one in his grade).
 Jim attended Winner High School, graduating in May of 1956, while in high school he was involved in football, baseball, declam, track, dramatics, music and tried to play basketball.
 He was not good at playing, though the game fascinated him.

 Jim never played a second of varsity basketball.
 Jim, helped the high school basketball coach at 7:30am before school teaching basketball to the 4th-5th-6th grade boys.
 After graduation Jim played baseball and helped his dad on the ranch.
 The winter of 1957 Jim started coaching grade school basketball at Ideal.
 The next 14 years Jim coached basketball, baseball & football at Ideal, Hamill, Carter, Witten & Winner, while ranching northwest of Ideal.
 Jim & 3 other coaches formed the country conference in 1959, which still exists.
 Jim refereed, umpired and graduated from Auctioneer College in 1969 from Mason City, Iowa.